collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### What is a Branch?

 When you create a repo and add a file, this codebase is a branch with a default name of master.
-If you create a new feature branch off of the master branch, it's a copy of the master branch.
+You can create a copy of this master branch as a feature branch and give it a new name.
 You can alter this new feature branch and submit a pull request.
 If the changes are accepted, they will be merged into the master branch.
 So now, the master branch will be like it was before, except with the changes from the feature branch.
 You can create unlimited feature branches.
 Meanwhile, you will want to keep the master and feature branches up-to-date with new merges.

 <!--
 If you click branches tab, can see a list of the branches